hashicorp/terraform/website/source/docs/providers/vsphere/r/virtual_machine.html.markdown

 ---
 layout: "vsphere"
-page_title: "vSphere: vsphere_virtual_machine"
+page_title: "VMware vSphere: vsphere_virtual_machine"
 sidebar_current: "docs-vsphere-resource-virtual-machine"
 description: |-
-  Provides a vSphere virtual machine resource.
+  Provides a VMware vSphere virtual machine resource.
 This can be used to create, modify, and delete virtual machines.
 ---

 # vsphere\_virtual\_machine

-Provides a vSphere virtual machine resource.
+Provides a VMware vSphere virtual machine resource.
 This can be used to create, modify, and delete virtual machines.

 ## Example Usage